UK Global Grand Challenges Student Competition 2019

 The Royal Academy of Engineering is inviting university teams to participate in the Global Grand Challenges Student Competition 2019: a six-month competition to find the best student-developed solution to one of the global challenges, and an opportunity for students to develop their skills and expertise in developing transformational solutions to complex global issues.

 The UK competition

-Twenty UK shortlisted teams will take part in a two-day interactive workshop in April 2019, where students will work with experts to explore the social, political and economic dimensions of global challenges; and build the knowledge and tools they need to develop solutions to global challenges related to the Global Grand Challenges Summit 2019 theme.
+Twenty UK shortlisted teams will take part in a two-day interactive workshop in April 2019 (proposed dates are 29-30 April), where students will work with experts to explore the social, political and economic dimensions of global challenges and, most importantly, will build the knowledge and tools they need to develop their proposed solutions to global challenges related to the Global Grand Challenges Summit 2019 theme.

-Teams will then develop their innovations independently ahead of a competition showcase in June 2019, where five teams will be selected to compete in the competition final on 13 September against teams from China and the USA.
+Teams will then develop their innovations independently ahead of a competition showcase in June 2019 (likely last week of June), where five teams will be selected to compete in the competition final on 13 September against teams from China and the USA.

 Winning teams will be awarded a small cash prize, and be promoted through the Academy’s media and social media channels.

 All teams shortlisted in the UK Global Grand Challenges competition will be invited to a student Collaboration Lab event, held in London between 13-15 September 2019, alongside finalist teams from the USA and China.

 At the Collaboration Lab, students will be asked to form new mixed-country teams that will collaborate over the course of three days to develop new or improved innovations.
 They will pitch these innovations to judges on the final day of the event.
 Judges will then shortlist a number of mixed-country teams to present at the Global Grand Challenges Summit.